indian-curry/indian-curry.github.io/news/posts/2017-02-15-Announcing-Indian-Curry.markdown

 ---

 Functional programming has been around since the beginning of computer science.
-Nevertheless, despite its immense advantages, it has remained largely obscure and relegated to a small community.
+Despite its immense advantages, it has remained largely obscure and relegated to a small community.

-Recently, however, functional programming is seeing a new renaissance.
+Recently, functional programming is seeing a new renaissance.
 The academic community is seeing an explosion of activities, and many more commercial organisations are embracing the functional programming paradigm.

 We are a group of functional programming enthusiasts who believe that